 In September 1978, the theatre opened with a production of William Saroyan's The Time of Your Life.

 At first, there was only the 507-seat Mainstage.
-But by 1979, the large rehearsal hall had been converted into the 161-seat Second Stage and enabled SCR to reach its long-sought goal: a two-theatre complex, owned and operated by the company itself.
+But by 1979, the large rehearsal hall had been converted into the 161-seat Second Stage, which enabled SCR to reach its long-sought goal: a two-theatre complex, owned and operated by the company itself.
 Emmes and Benson, writing about the new facility's goals, said:

 The new theatre complex will allow SCR to expand the scope of its presentations... providing a rich balance and variety of the best plays in theatre... and undertake the technical challenges of almost any play written.
 The Second Stage will add further vitality to the company's artistic life by permitting SCR to offer works in progress by American playwrights, experimental plays which seek to broaden our perception of theatre, and other challenging projects.
 Additionally, the second theatre will present conservatory and children's theatre productions.

-The board that had become so instrumental in the creation of the Fourth Step Theatre now helped steer the company to seek corporate and foundation funding and, by the early 1980s, into the first of its endowment fund campaigns.
+The board that had become so instrumental in the creation of the Fourth Step Theatre now helped steer the company to seek corporate and foundation funding and, by the early 1980s guided the company into the first of its endowment fund campaigns.

 It was also during the 1980s that SCR's interest in new play development moved to the forefront.
 A grant from the foundation of the Dramatists Guild/CBS spawned an entire Second Stage season of premieres, including work by Elizabeth Diggs and Romulus Linney.
 In 1985, the NEA awarded SCR a $35,000 challenge grant, which helped finance the start-up of the Collaboration Laboratory, or Colab, which would support all play development in the future.